 Examples of Accounting Conservatism

-The principles of accounting conservatism are typically common in inventory valuation.
+The principles of accounting conservatism provide guidance for inventory valuation.
 The principles require a company to use historical cost or replacement value when estimating the reporting value for inventory.
-They are also applicable in accounting standards, such as casualty losses and account receivables.
+They are also applicable in accounting standards, such as casualty losses and accounts receivable.

 For example, a company that expects to win litigation is obliged to meet all the requirements of revenue recognition before it reports the gains.
-However, the company must understate its economic benefits if it expects to lose a lawsuit.
+However, the company must record the economic loss if it expects to lose a lawsuit.
 Other information that is subject to the disclosure requirement includes contingent liabilities, such as product warranty compensation, unearned revenue, or royalty payments.

 Accounting conservatism is also used to record and report revenue.
-The principle requires that revenues and related expenses be reported in the same period that they occur.
-The information cannot be recorded if it is not realizable.
-It is premised on the fact that no revenue may be recognized if a transaction does not promote claims to an asset or exchange of cash.
+The principle requires that revenues and related expenses are matched in the same period that they occur.
+The revenue cannot be recorded if it is not realizable.
+It is premised on the fact that no revenue may be recognized if a transaction does not create a claim to an asset or exchange of cash.